Engineering

 EG 4393.
 Optimization.
 3 Semester Hours.

 Mathematical optimization model formulation.
 Classical optimization.
 Numerical search methods.
 Linear optimization via the graphical and simplex methods.
-Introduction to duality and sensitivity analysis.
 Network flow optimization.
 (Fall) Prerequisite: MT2318 OR MT2332.

 EG 4394.
 Smart Manufacturing.
 3 Semester Hours.